Maternal health: The Sustainable Development Goals and maternal mortality

-Proposed solutions
+Proposed improvements

 The WHO estimates that the cost to provide basic family planning for both maternal and neonatal health care to women in developing countries is US$8 per person a year.
 Many non-profit organizations have programs educating the public and gaining access to emergency obstetric care for mothers in developing countries.
 The United Nations Population Fund (UNPFA) recently began its Campaign on Accelerated Reduction of Maternal Mortality in Africa (CARMMA), focusing on providing quality healthcare to mothers.
 One of the programs within CARMMA is Sierra Leone providing free healthcare to mothers and children.
 This initiative has widespread support from African leaders and was started in conjunction with the African Union Health Ministers.

-Improving maternal health is the fifth of the United Nations' eight Millennium Development Goals (MDGs), targeting a reduction in the number of women dying during pregnancy and childbirth by three quarters by 2015, notably by increasing the usage of skilled birth attendants, contraception and family planning.
+Improving maternal health was the fifth of the United Nations' eight Millennium Development Goals (MDGs), targeting a reduction in the number of women dying during pregnancy and childbirth by three quarters by 2015, notably by increasing the usage of skilled birth attendants, contraception and family planning.
 The current decline of maternal deaths is only half of what is necessary to achieve this goal, and in several regions such as Sub-Saharan Africa the maternal mortality rate is actually increasing.
 However, one country that may meet their MDG 5 is Nepal, which has it appears reduced its maternal mortality by more than 50% since the early 1990s.
 As the 2015 deadline for the MDG's approaches, an understanding of the policy developments leading to the inclusion of maternal health within the MDG's is essential for future advocacy efforts.

-According to the UNFPA, maternal deaths would be reduced by about two-thirds, from 287,000 to 105,000, if needs for modern family planning and maternal and newborn health care were met.
+According to the UNFPA, maternal deaths would be reduced by about two-thirds, from 287,000 to 105,000, if needs for modern family planning and maternal and new-born health care were met.
 Therefore, investing in family planning and improved maternal health care brings many benefits including reduced risks of complications and improvement in health for mothers and their children.
 Education is also critical with research showing "that women with no education were nearly three times more likely to die during pregnancy and childbirth than women who had finished secondary school."
 Evidence shows that women who are better educated tend to have healthier children.
 Education would also improve employment opportunities for women which results in improving their status, contributing to family savings, reducing poverty and contributing to economic growth.
 All of these invests bring significant benefits and effects not only for women and girls but also their children, families, communities and their country.

-Developed countries had rates of maternal mortality similar to those of developing countries until the early 20th century, therefore several lessons can be learned from the west.
-During the 19th century Sweden had high levels of maternal mortality, and there was a strong support within the country to reduce mortality rate to fewer than 300 per 100,000 live births.
+Developed countries had rates of maternal mortality similar to those of developing countries until the early twentieth century, therefore several lessons can be learned from the west.
+During the nineteenth century Sweden had high levels of maternal mortality, and there was a strong support within the country to reduce mortality rate to fewer than 300 per 100,000 live births.
 The Swedish government began public health initiatives to train enough midwives to attend all births.
 This approach was also later used by Norway, Denmark, and the Netherlands who also experienced similar successes.